 Sources & References

-- California Air Resources Board (CARB) — CARB certification confirming PlasmaWave ozone output below 5 ppb safety threshold
+- California Air Resources Board (CARB) — CARB certification confirming PlasmaWave ozone output below safety threshold

 Frequently Asked Questions